cara-tm/pat_article_social/help.md

 ##Changelog

+- 3rd November 2016.
+Intermediate v 0.6.1.a.
+Support the changes into the new facebook API.
 - 30th April 2016. v 0.6.1.
 Support for Google AMP added.
 - 27th April 2016. v 0.6.0.
 Restaures the omitted external js.
 Respects the ideal limitation of shares on social networks.
 Better shrinking function with support of final signs (., ?, !).
 - 14th April 2016. v 0.5.9.
 Adds the "bq" tag to render quotation text with social shares.
 Remove deprecated Twitter card formats.
 Some corrections/improvements.